thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 # Spring Native gRPC

-In this article have created simple Client Server application with Spring boot and useing only native Spring gRPC.
+In this article have demonstrated the use of native Spring gRPC to create a simple Client Server application with Spring Boot.
+There are different third-party libraries but in here the application uses the native spring gRPC starter.

-As a pre-requsites recommend basic understanding of gRPC protocol to follow.
+For more details on Spring gRPC refere the [Spring documentation](https://docs.spring.io/spring-grpc/reference).

+gRPC is efficient and high performant framework, enables transparent communication between client server using HTTP/2.
+It is schema based, uses protobuf IDL achives fast and compact data serialization.
+This article doesn't explain the gRPC protocol in details basic understanding of gRPC protocol would be helpful to follow the code.
 For more info refer the [gRPC introduction and overview](https://grpc.io/docs/what-is-grpc/introduction).

-gRPC supports different APIs which are listed below,
+gRPC supports different APIs patterns which are listed below,

 1. Unary - For single client request server sends single response.
 2. Server Streaming - For single client request server send one or more response.